bandzcash/bandz-js/README.md

 Borrowers can use this function to swap between stable and variable borrow rate modes.

-- @param `user` The ethereum address that wants to swap rate modes
+- @param `user` The smartBCH address that wants to swap rate modes
 - @param `reserve` The address of the reserve on which the user borrowed
 - @param `interestRateMode` Whether the borrow will incur a stable or variable interest rate (1 | 2)